Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 But there may be some other reasons to make a dependency public.
 If a dependency is used only internally (like its headers are imported only within source files), it should be made private.

-A build target may have zero or more public include directories - directories where public head files are located.
+A build target may have zero or more public include directories - directories where public header files are located.
 Files from these directories may be imported by dependent build targets.
 While importing a file from such directory its build target name may be used as prefix, like this: